 "The board feels that the academic and social-emotional risks to young students from being away from in-person learning outweigh potential health risks from bringing students back on campus," the district said in a statement.
 "Board members commented that the medical experts in this week's panels concurred that MPCSD's plan is comprehensive, safe, and that they see no reason not to reopen for kindergarten and first grade students at this time."

-District officials said the next two weeks would be spent preparing classrooms, implementing staff testing to be coordinated through Stanford Health Care, and holding parent information sessions to explain what school will look like under the waiver.
+District officials said the next two weeks would be spent preparing classrooms, implementing staff testing to be coordinated through Stanford Health Care, and holding parent information sessions to explain what school would look like under the waiver.

-A survey done by the district suggested a majority of parents support the return to school for kindergarteners and first graders.
-On Friday, Aug.
+A survey done by the district suggested a majority of parents support the return to school for kindergartners and first graders.
+On Aug.
 28, MPCSD sent a survey to all parents of K-1 students who opted for hybrid learning.
 When asked, "Would you send your child to school in person under a waiver?"
 90.3% of respondents said yes and 9.7% said no.

 Although San Mateo County is currently on the state's "purple" or "widespread" tier for coronavirus case numbers, making county schools unable to open, elementary schools that successfully apply for the California Department of Public Health's waiver may be allowed to open.
 The waiver can apply to transitional kindergarten through sixth grade.

 Menlo Park City School District, which has Oak Knoll, Encinal and Laurel elementary schools along with Hillview Middle School, announced in a July 30 board meeting that the district would start the fall semester fully online.
 The school year began on Aug.
 20.

 Several teachers who spoke to The Almanac said they disagreed with the district's decision to apply for a waiver.